department-of-veterans-affairs/lighthouse-github-actions/docs/techdocs.md

     # Required: false
     descriptor-file: ''

-    # Team name; used to create path to entity's documentation
-    # Default: Value of the 'metadata.namespace' field from Entity descriptor file
+    # Namespace of the Catalog Entity in the Lighthouse Developer Portal
+    # Default: 'default'
-    # Required IF the Entity descriptor file does not define the 'metadata.namespace'
+    # Note: This value should match the 'metadata.namespace' field in the Entity descriptor file.
+    # The 'metadata.namespace' field is arbitrary and does not correspond to an actual Kubernetes namespace.
+    # It is recommended to use your team name for the 'metadata.namespace' field to prevent collisions with
+    # Catalog Entities from other teams.
     namespace: ''

     # Personal Access Token used for Techdocs Webhook